 Probably the four most important components to a comprehensive evaluation of the client with Attention-Deficit/Hyperactivity Disorder (ADHD) are the clinical interview, the medical examination, the completion and scoring of behavior rating scales, and the administration of certain psychological tests to rule in or out high-risk comorbid disorders, such as developmental/intellectual delay and learning disabilities.
 When it is feasible, clinicians may wish to supplement these components of the evaluation with objective assessments of the ADHD symptoms, such as psychological tests of attention or direct behavioral observations.
 These tests are not essential to reaching a diagnosis, however, or to treatment planning, but when abnormal findings are detected they may yield further information about the presence and severity of cognitive impairments that could be associated with some cases of ADHD.
 The problem is that the presence of normal scores are largely meaningless given the high proportion of ADHD cases that place in the normal range on such tests.
 In other words, abnormal scores may be meaningful in indicating the presence of a disorder (not necessarily ADHD) while normal scores should go uninterpreted given the high false negative rate of many ADHD tests.
 In this course, I describe the details of conducting clinical interviews with parents, teachers, and children/adolescents when it is the child or adolescent who is presenting for evaluation of ADHD.
 I also briefly discuss the essential features of the medical examination of ADHD children and issues that examination needs to address.
 This discussion is followed by an overview of some of the most useful behavior rating scales to incorporate in the clinical evaluation.
 A brief review of the role of psychological tests and direct observations in the evaluation is then presented.
 Readers wishing to have some of the clinical tools referenced here can find them in a convenient format with limited permission granted by the publisher for photocopying in the clinical manual accompanying my textbook on ADHD (see Barkley & Murphy, 2006).
 The information contained herein was initially drawn chiefly from my earlier chapters on assessment authored with the assistance of Gwenyth Edwards, Ph.D., and Michael Gordon, Ph.D. in my handbook for diagnosis and treatment (Barkley, 2006).
 This material was then updated for this course in January of 2013.

 Clinicians should bear in mind several goals when evaluating children for ADHD.
 A major goal of such an assessment is the determination of the presence or absence of ADHD as well as the differential diagnosis of ADHD from other childhood psychiatric disorders.
-This differential diagnosis requires extensive clinical knowledge of these other psychiatric disorders, and readers are referred to the DSM-IV (American Psychiatric Association, 2000) for diagnostic criteria and to my earlier text on child psychopathology for a review of the major childhood disorders (see Mash & Barkley, 2003).
-DSM-5 is due to be published in May of 2013 and will contain a few changes to these earlier diagnostic criteria; these changes are discussed below.
+This differential diagnosis requires extensive clinical knowledge of these other psychiatric disorders, and readers are referred to the DSM-5 (American Psychiatric Association, 2013) for diagnostic criteria and to my earlier text on child psychopathology for a review of the major childhood disorders (see Mash & Barkley, 2014).
 In any child evaluation, it may be necessary to draw on measures that are normed for the individual’s ethnic background, if such instruments are available, to preclude the over diagnosis of minority children when diagnostic criteria developed on white American children are extrapolated to other ethnic groups.
 For further discussion on gender, socioeconomic status, and cross cultural issues related to diagnosis and prevalence of ADHD, please see the first course in this series titled ADHD: Nature, Course, Outcomes, and Comorbidity.

 A second purpose of the evaluation is to begin delineating the types of interventions needed to address the psychiatric disorders and psychological, academic, and social impairments identified in the course of assessment.
 As noted later, these may include individual counseling, parent training in behavior management, family therapy, classroom behavior modification, psychiatric medications, and formal special educational services, to name just a few.